Symmetries/Symmetries.github.io/index.md

 # Default Files

-* Default `.vimrc` files can be downloaded [here](files/vimrc) or alternatively can be fetched with the following command
+* Default `.vimrc` file can be downloaded [here](files/vimrc) or alternatively can be fetched with the following command
 ```
 wget -O ~/.vimrc diegolopez.me/files/vimrc
 ```